 When using the Cricut Heat Press you are going to give it firm pressure for 50 seconds.
 I just sit there and hold it down.

 Remove your air fresheners from the heat press and let them cool.
-These cool really quickly so they should be ready to touch within a couple minutes.
+These cool really quickly so they should be ready to touch within a couple of minutes.

 Once your air fresheners are cooled you’ll peel off the tape and paper.